 The Indian River Life Saving Station that used to respond to shipwrecks stands tall and serves as an educational center, so there is an educational component to this Shore destination.
 You can surf and sunbathe on the sand or camp out in one of the cottages where you can listen to the music of the waves at night.

 South Bethany is not without its attractions.
 It has a golf course, restaurants and a fishing bay where you can spend time trying your luck.
-South Bethany knows it’s type of vacationer, and it meets their needs on every level.
+South Bethany knows its type of vacationer, and it meets their needs on every level.

-Fenwick Island State Park
+Fenwick Island Beach

 Fenwick Island is one of Delaware’s coastal peninsula towns with a wild ocean ambiance and a natural landscape.
 It is often lauded as a quiet stretch of sand only interrupted by the sounds of nature.
-One notable thing about the beach at Fenwick is that it retains a lot of its natural charm because there hasn’t been any commercial development yet, which is a good thing as Fenwick boasts of an assortment of wildlife.
+One notable thing about the beach at Fenwick is that it retains a lot of its natural charm because there hasn’t been any commercial development, which is a good thing as Fenwick boasts of an assortment of wildlife.

 The Fenwick Island State Park is its biggest attraction.
 It is a haven for swimmers, so it has a modern bathhouse, convenient showers, and changing rooms.
 The water is a great place to be in, whether you are swimming or sailing.

 With fewer crowds than most Delaware beaches, Fenwick is an excellent location to enjoy sunbathing.
-It’s also a lot quieter than that “other” beach town just over the state line.
+It’s also a lot quieter than that “other” beach town just over the Maryland state line.

-A number of guided tours are offered where you can visit Fort Miles, learn about Cape Henlopen’s natural attractions at the Seaside Nature Park, or reserve camping space in the woods.
+A number of guided tours are offered where you can visit Fort Miles, learn about Cape Henlopen’s natural attractions at the Seaside Nature Park, or reserve a camping space in the woods.

 It is hard not to wonder where the name Slaughter Beach came from.
 This doesn’t really sound like it would be an enjoyable experience.
 But stories say that it was named after William Slaughter, one of the town’s local postmasters in the 19th century.

 However, a less appealing tale says that it is because of the crabs that wash up on the shore and die each year.
 There is also a story that brings up some dark history from the past.
 Whatever the origins of the name, Slaughter Beach offers travelers an escape from the real world.
 This is a worthy feature of any vacation.
-The town has a population of about 300 people, but its summertime population increases by the thousands.
+The town has a population of about 300 people, but its summertime population increases by thousands.